Appropedia/extension/README.md

-# extension
+# Appropedia extension

-Appropedia extension for MediaWiki
+Appropedia extension for MediaWiki.

+This extension contains all Appropedia-specific PHP, JS and CSS.